-Due to COVID-19, the way we currently offer our services has changed.
-We are having to telephone triage all GP appointments and the reception team will only be able to book a telephone appointment to speak with a doctor.
+Due to COVID-19, the way we currently offer some of our services has changed.
+We are having to telephone triage all urgent GP appointments and the reception team will only be able to book a telephone appointment to speak with a doctor.
 If during that telephone appointment the doctor feels that you need a face-to-face appointment, then they will book you in for one.

 Because of the current changes, our online appointment booking system is currently unavailable.

 All patients who need to be seen must book an appointment.
 To book an appointment please telephone 01258 880210 and speak to our reception team, and they will be able to tell you the appointments available.
 Alternatively, you can click on this link to book online: Book Appointment Online

 Please make sure you are aware of where your appointment is: Milton Abbas Surgery or our branch surgery at Milborne St. Andrew.

 The extended surgery hours on a Saturday 8.30am – 10.30am are for pre-booked routine appointments only.